Scholarships for Egyptian Students

 Established in 2013 to provide a partial tuition scholarship for up to two students in the Department of Petroleum and Energy Engineering.

-The SU Scholarship (Vacant) - Available for Spring 2018 Semester
+The SU Scholarship (Vacant) - Available for Fall 2018 Semester

 The scholarship gives partial support up to two students for one or two semesters.
 The assessment is based on the activities of the previous two semesters.